 Bengen analyzed 50 years of data on how a retirement portfolio made up of 60% equities (tracking the S&P 500 index) and 40% bonds (in this case, intermediate-term U.S. government bonds) performed.
 Even for the worst-performing 30-year scenarios, he found that retirees could withdraw 4.15% of their nest egg annually without running out of money in 30 years.
 “The 4.15% rule” doesn’t have quite the same ring to it, so the figure was rounded down to “the 4% rule” in subsequent discussions.

-For example, a person with $1 million could withdraw $40,000, or 4%, of their nest egg in their first year of retirement without having to worry that they’ll run out of money in the next 30 years.
+For example, by this rule of thumb a person with $1 million could withdraw $40,000, or 4%, of their nest egg in their first year of retirement without having to worry that they’ll run out of money over a 30-year retirement.

 What About Inflation?

 Bengen’s study adjusted for inflation, so the 4% rule is just a guideline for the first year of retirement.
-At a 2% inflation rate, a retiree with a $1 million nest egg would withdraw $40,000 in their first year of retirement, $40,800 in their second year, and so on.
+At a 2% rate of inflation, a retiree with a $1 million nest egg would withdraw $40,000 in their first year of retirement, $40,800 in their second year, and so on.
 That way, their purchasing power remains the same over time.

-This differs from Social Security benefits, at least in terms of real dollars.
-While Social Security alleges to make cost-of-living adjustments every year, a study by The Senior Citizens League demonstrated that the real purchasing power of Social Security benefits dropped 30% between 2000 and 2017.
+If you’re counting on Social Security benefits to round out your retirement budget, beware of inflation corroding them down.
+While Social Security alleges to make cost-of-living adjustments every year, a study by The Senior Citizens League demonstrated that the real purchasing power of Social Security benefits dropped 30% between 2000 and 2021.

 Using the 4% Rule to Set a Target Nest Egg

-For example, if you need $40,000 per year to live on, then you should save $1 million.
+For example, if you need $40,000 per year to live on, then you should save 25 times that, or $1 million.
 You simply reverse the formula: 4% x 25 = 100%.
 It’s a quick shorthand that you can do on the back of a napkin to estimate roughly how much you need to retire.

 Does the 4% Rule Hold Up in Today’s Economy?

 As with everything else under the sun, not all economists agree with the 4% rule.
-One objection some cite is the lower yield on bonds today than in the 1990s when Bengen performed his analysis.
+One objection some cite is the lower bond yield today than in the 1990s when Bengen performed his analysis.

 Supporters of the 4% rule reply that retirees can always leave more of their portfolio in equities to generate better average returns.
-However, that leaves them more vulnerable to sequence risk, or the risk of a market crash within the first few years of retiring, which can decimate your nest egg.
+However, that leaves them more vulnerable to sequence of returns risk (sequence risk), or the risk of a market downturn within the first few years of retiring, which can cripple your nest egg.

-Other economists forecast lower stock returns over the next decade.
-They argue that just because a 4% withdrawal rate was safe for the last hundred years, that doesn’t mean it will be safe in the future.
+Other economists forecast lower stock market performance over the next decade.
+They argue that just because a 4% annual withdrawal rate was safe for the past hundred years, that doesn’t mean it will be safe in the future.

-Ultimately, the debate boils down to a single question: Are you willing to base your retirement planning on historical data?
+Ultimately, the debate boils down to a single question: Are you willing to base your retirement plans on historical investment returns?
 If you aren’t, then retirement planning slips into the realm of speculation and forecasting.
 You’ve read the disclaimer a hundred times: “Past performance is not necessarily indicative of future results.”
+Just because stock market returns have averaged roughly 10% over time doesn’t mean they will continue to do so.

 But if history can’t inform us, then what can?